Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/user_rights_overview/user_rights_tips.md

 ---

-    title: Recommendations and troubleshooting
+    title: "Recommendations and troubleshooting"
-    linkTitle: Recommendations and troubleshooting
+    linkTitle: "Recommendations and troubleshooting"
-    weight: 260
+    weight: 250

----
-This topic provides information on common mistakes when setting up user rights, fixes, and how to get more information when an error occurs.
+---This topic provides information on common mistakes when setting up user rights, fixes, and how to get more information when an error occurs.

 ## User rights recommendations

 The following best practices may help you avoid or correct user rights issues.
 Deviating from these recommendation may lead to unexpected user rights, or errors in the log.

-- Respect the appropriate case (upper/lower) for user names and passwords.
+- Respect the appropriate case (upper/lower) for user names and passwords, and use all upper case for OpenVMS.
 - The am.type is set by default to enable {{< TransferCFT/PrimaryCGorUM >}}.
 Modifying this value effects user rights and access from {{< TransferCFT/suitevariablesCentralGovernanceName >}}.
 - Changing the domain may affect your ability to log in on the Transfer CFT client.
 - If you modify the createprocessasuser parameter setting, you must restart Copilot for the parameter change to be taken into account.